TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **<a name="definition_conformant_element_information_item"/>[Definition: <dfn>conformant element information item</dfn>]**
 > A _conformant element information item_ is an element information item that satisfies all of the following criteria:

  Because each NIEM-conformant element information item must be locally schema-valid, each element must validate against the schema definition of the element, even if the element information item is allowed within the document because of a wildcard that the {process contents} with a value of "skip".
-As described by [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#process_contents">Section 3.10.1, _The Wildcard Schema Component_</a>, the content of an element introduced by a wildcard with {process contents} set to "skip" does not have any schema validity constraint; it is only required to be well-formed XML.
+As described by [XML Schema Structures](#Appendix-A-References)       [Section 3.10.1, _The Wildcard Schema Component_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#process_contents), the content of an element introduced by a wildcard with {process contents} set to "skip" does not have any schema validity constraint; it is only required to be well-formed XML.
 Within a NIEM-conformant XML document, each element that is from a NIEM namespace conforms to its schema specification.

 ## Applicability of rules to conformance targets